olek22/acmilan_project/README.md

 ## Feauters

 User can:
-- check all users ranking
+- see the gallery
+- to get to know AC Milan anthem
-- satrt quiz (user have to translate words to polish)
+- to get to know trivia about AC Milan
-- change passwords
-- send notification concerns word in quiz
+- see informations about league rivals
+- create an account

 User with account can:
 - have same feauters as user without account